TrawsCymru: T5

 Shortly before the service launched, the TrawsCymru website was updated to include the service, with the report: "The TrawsCymru T5 provides a regular and direct service along the scenic Cambrian Coast, linking Aberystwyth, Aberaeron, New Quay, Cardigan, Fishguard and Haverfordwest."
 This is inaccurate because not all journeys serve New Quay and the inclusion of Fishguard and (on some trips) New Quay and Aberporth means the service is by no means direct.
 The website also reported that the service operates 7 days per week, when in fact there are no services between 03:00 on Sundays and 05:45 on Mondays (effectively no Sunday service).
 By 8 January 2015, this latter error had been corrected to say that the service operates 6 days per week.

 The service was initially operated with existing buses, including four former TrawsCambria Optare Tempos, and four VDL SB200s (two with Wright Pulsar 2 bodies, one with an old-style Wright Pulsar body and one with an MCV Evolution body registered as YJ14CCV, which is a one-off, as it is an ex-demonstrator that only received orders on other chassis).
 All of these vehicles received TrawsCymru livery and seating, and in 2015 were joined by four new Optare MetroCitys.
 While the Tempos remain on the service, the fact that they are ageing former TrawsCambria examples (same as the older T4 ones withdrawn in 2017) as opposed to the newer ones used on the T4 and T9, means that the MetroCitys and SB200s are somewhat prioritised.
 The new MCV Evora bodied Volvo B8RLEs received for the T11 have been known to operate the T5.

 T6

 The T6 was previously known as the services X63 & X64 and was renumbered and added to the TrawsCymru network in 2015.
 The service starts in Swansea and runs via Swansea University Bay Campus, Neath, Aberdulais Falls, Ystradgynlais and Abercrave, Dan Yr Ogof Show Caves and then terminates in Brecon.

 The T6 runs seven days a week, hourly Monday to Saturday with five journeys in each direction on Sundays and bank holidays.

-Since 2015, the service has been run by New Adventure Travel from Swansea depot, using Optare MetroCity and Alexander Dennis Enviro 200, being painted in TrawsCymru livery for the Service.
+Since 2015, the service has been run by New Adventure Travel from Swansea depot, using Optare MetroCity, Alexander Dennis Enviro 200 and MCV Evora, being painted in TrawsCymru livery for the Service.

 In early 2021, the service was upgraded to newer Optare MetroCity, painted in the New 2021 TrawsCymru livery for the T6 service.
 These buses were originally intended for use for T9 Service, but the service was suspended in 2020 due to Covid-19.